 North: 70, North-East: 70, East: 50, South-East: 50, South: 80, South-West: 60, West: 60, North-West: 70, for a very good final value equal to 510.

-Final marks The results of Cressi Nano have been quite unexpected for internal volume and field of view, demonstrating that a mask with traditional dismountable chassis construction can still have amazing values on these two aspects.
+The results of Cressi Nano have been quite unexpected for internal volume and field of view, demonstrating that a mask with traditional dismountable chassis construction can still have amazing values on these two aspects.
 Not only, manufacturing quality and technical solutions are very interesting, and most probably have less critical aspects compared to “frameless” (glued chassis to facial and lens) masks.
 Some detailed specifically linked to spearfishing is missing, such as the matt solution for internal and external surfaces of the facial to avoid reflexes, while the regulation system of the rear belt and the plastic passages could be slightly improved.
-The table with the marks synthesizes the general results.